ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Dynamic limits with parameterized windows

-The policy conveyed by the RateLimit-Limit field states that the server accepts 100 quota units per minute.
+The policy conveyed by the RateLimit-Limit header field states that the server accepts 100 quota units per minute.

 To avoid resource exhaustion, the server artificially lowers the actual limits returned in the throttling headers.

-The RateLimit-Remaining field then advertises only 9 quota units for the next 50 seconds to slow down the client.
+The RateLimit-Remaining header field then advertises only 9 quota units for the next 50 seconds to slow down the client.

-Note that the server could have lowered even the other values in the RateLimit-Limit field: this specification does not mandate any relation between the field values contained in subsequent responses.
+Note that the server could have lowered even the other values in the RateLimit-Limit header field: this specification does not mandate any relation between the field values contained in subsequent responses.